jhensal33/IFEC/README.md

 # IFEC
-Controlling a phase shifted full bride topology with PI control and a user interface (LCD screen with two buttons).
+Controlling a phase-shifted full bride topology with PI control and a custom user interface (LCD screen and buttons).